MAZterXP/testwolf/README.md

 1.48 (2022-05-05)
 -----------------
 - AKA the "Wolfenstein 3-D 30th Anniversary" release. :D
-- Thanks to an obscure hack, wolfdosmpu is now backwards-compatible with savegames from the original WOLF3D.EXE (v1.4 only) and SPEAR.EXE!
+- Thanks to an obscure hack, wolfdosmpu is now backwards-compatible with savegames from the vanilla WOLF3D.EXE (v1.4 only) and SPEAR.EXE!
 See the FAQ above for details.
 - Now makes the positions of keys (and the spear) always glow on the automap.
 This can help players find the map's "quickest-path" solution without obtaining all treasure.
 - Improved the distance attenuation range of sound effects (when playing on SB pro).
 The original attenuation lookup table was designed to minimize the volume of a sound at just 8 tiles away, which makes the sound falloff too short.
 This fix extends the range to 15 tiles, making sounds that are further away much more audible, while maintaining clear stereo separation.
 (This should be a better solution than the previous one implemented in 1.45.)
 - Added COMP 256 to revert to the old sound engine behavior, disabling the extended distance attenuation range and sound queueing -- for people who still prefer the vanilla sound behavior.